-Tax evasion by these companies is double cynical.
-Because not only are arms companies using, as all companies do, economic infrastructure paid for by taxes.
-It is also their products which are paid for by taxes.
+Tax evasion by arms companies is therefore doubly cynical.
+For not only are arms companies using, as all companies do, economic infrastructure paid for by taxes, their products too are paid for by taxes.
 The lion share of what arms companies produce is bought by governments.
-Moreover, much of their research and development is subsidized by governments or done in cooperation with publicly funded universities and/or research institutes.
-As this study shows, arms companies profit in all possible ways from public money but contribute as little as possible.
+Moreover, much of their research and development is subsidised by governments or done in cooperation with publicly funded universities and/or research institutes.
+And prices paid by tax payers are inflated further because of high levels of corruption.
+As this study shows, arms companies profit in all possible ways from public money but contribute as little as possible to the public purse.